Conair94/junk-theorems-in-lean/README.md

 # Some Junk Theorems in Lean

 This is a small collection of formally verified junk theorems provable in Lean 4 + Mathlib that, in my experience, are quite surprising and upsetting to mathematicians who are not familiar with type theory.
+[See the main .lean file here.](JunkTheorems.lean)

 > **Theorem 1.** *The set $`\{z : \mathbb{R} | z \neq 0\}`$ is a surjection.*